abdifatah-com/digitalboost/README.md

 ## How to Use 🛠️
 1. Clone the repository:  https://github.com/abdifatah-com/Digital-Boost.git
+2. To check the Website clike Here (" https://digitalboosthrg.online/ ")

-2. Explore the project files & documentation.
+3. Explore the project files & documentation.
-3. Feel free to contribute or reach out for collaboration!
+4. Feel free to contribute or reach out for collaboration!

 ## Contact 📬
 📩 digitalboosthrg@gmail.com